Canon EOS 5D Mark IV Full Frame Digital SLR Camera with EF 24-105mm f/4L is II USM Lens Kit Black

 Description

-• ADVANCED 61 POINT AF SYSTEM - Precision autofocus with 41 cross-points ensures razor-sharp images across the frame.
+• PRO GRADE AUTOFOCUS - 61-point AF system with 41 cross-points ensures razor-sharp focus across your frame.

-The Canon EOS 5D Mark IV is a professional full-frame DSLR featuring a 30.4MP CMOS sensor, 7 fps continuous shooting, and a sophisticated 61-point autofocus system.
-It supports 4K UHD video recording and offers extensive connectivity options including Wi-Fi and NFC.
-Paired with the versatile EF 24-105mm f/4L IS II USM lens, this kit delivers exceptional image quality, dynamic range, and reliable performance for photographers and videographers aiming to capture stunning visuals in any environment.
+The Canon EOS 5D Mark IV is a professional full-frame DSLR camera featuring a 30.4MP CMOS sensor, 61-point autofocus system, and 4K UHD video recording.
+Designed for photographers and videographers demanding superior image quality, speed, and versatility, it offers up to 7 fps continuous shooting, 12 stops of dynamic range, and advanced connectivity options including Wi-Fi and NFC.
+Paired with the EF 24-105mm f/4L IS II USM lens, this kit delivers exceptional performance for portraits, landscapes, weddings, and creative video projects.

 Small manufacture image 1